rahulkumarsingh73690/acss-site/app/docs/guides/class-names.md

-# Atomic class names
+# Atomic classes

-Atomic.css class names ultimately increase the speed of development as they follow a consistent and easy to remember syntax.
+Atomic.css classes ultimately increase the speed of development as they follow a consistent and easy to remember syntax.
 The inspiration comes from [Emmet](http://emmet.io/), a plugin for many popular text editors which greatly improves HTML & CSS workflow.

-It might take you a short time to get familiar with these class names but as soon as you start using them you'll be at full speed in no time.
+It might take you a short time to get familiar with these classes but as soon as you start using them you'll be at full speed in no time.

-Make sure you check the [reference page](/reference), so you can quickly search for properties, values or class names themselves.
+Make sure you check the [reference page](/reference), so you can quickly search for properties, values or classes themselves.

 ## Syntax